UPB-Admin/ansible-keycloak/README.md

     group name from the `group_names` special variable of a host, or `"all"`), and the values are lists containing the configurations for hosts in the group.
+  - `database_performance_schema`: Whether to enable or disable database performance information in MariaDB.
+Valid options are `ON` and `OFF`.
+By default the performance schema is disabled to reduce the memory footprint of the database (the additional computed data increases the required system memory).

 The override variables can be specified inside a YAML file that you will include when running the playbooks.
 An example of an overrides file can be found in the